LLM in Criminal Law and Criminal Justice

 - The penal process; and

-- Different approaches to understanding and critiquing criminal laws and criminal justice, including doctrinal, comparative, theoretical and socio-legal methods
+- Different approaches to understanding and critiquing criminal law and criminal justice, including doctrinal, comparative, theoretical, and socio-legal methods

-We offer rigorous preparation for students considering further work in the fields of criminal law and criminal justice, for example, in academic research, legal practice, government departments and criminal justice agencies, voluntary organisations in the crime and justice field, or in international organisations such as the UNODC.
+We offer rigorous preparation for students considering further work in the fields of criminal law and criminal justice, for example, in academic research, legal practice, government departments, criminal justice agencies, voluntary organisations in the crime and justice field, or in international organisations such as the United Nations.

 At Edinburgh Law School we have an expertise base that encompasses a diverse range of approaches to criminal law and criminal justice, including theoretical, doctrinal, socio-legal, comparative and critical approaches.

-Academics teaching on the LLM degree in Criminal Law and Criminal Justice are active researchers in the field and are involved in policy development and law reform at a national, European, and international level.
-Their research also informs their approach to teaching, ensuring that students studying on this LLM will benefit from this world-leading research.
+Academics teaching on the LLM degree in Criminal Law and Criminal Justice are active researchers in the field and are also involved in policy development and law reform at a national, European, and international level.
+Their research informs their approach to teaching, ensuring that students benefit from the latest insights and developments in the field.

-By joining this LLM you will become part of an extremely active community.
+By joining this LLM you will become part of a thriving academic community.

-We run a fortnightly crime and justice seminar series during the year, at which guest speakers (some of whom feature on the reading lists of the criminal law and criminal justice courses) present their recent work.
+We run a fortnightly Crime, Justice and Society seminar series during the year, at which guest speakers (some of whom feature on the reading lists of the criminal law and criminal justice courses) present their latest research.
+Students are also welcome to join related seminars within the School, including those in legal theory, public law, international law, and empirical legal studies.

 Contact us